The Best Boots for Men in 2023: Top Brands for Work & Play

 Clarks

 If ever there were a brand up for the competition as one of the best boot brands for men, it’d be Clarks.
+They were the first pair of classic boots I bought as I looked to ramp up my personal style, and I trust the brand just as much today.

 The company helped bring the desert boot to the masses after Nathan Clark discovered British soldiers wearing crepe-soled boots in, well, the desert, and the style has retained its utterly timeless design in the days since.